tobinegbert/DnDS_CoS_MagicItems/Gloomstalker Bow.md

 ## Level 10:
 This weapon becomes a +2 magic weapon

-### Arsenal of Arrows
-When you make an attack with this bow you can choose to make it with a special arrow, you must specify before you roll for the attack.
-Each arrow has different effects and you choose what kind of arrow to shoot when you make the attack.
-You make an attack roll as normal, if the attack hits then the effects of the arrow are applied.
-If the arrow requires a saving throw the DC is equal to 8 + your proficiency bonus + your Wisdom modifier.
-If the attack was a critical hit, the target has disadvantage on any saving throws from the arrow.
-The types of arrows you can choose from are listed below.
-- **Paralytic Arrow:** A creature hit by this arrow must make a constitution save or be paralyzed for 1 minute.
-They can make a new saving throw at the end of each of their subsequent turns
-- **Sticky Arrow:** The creature is rooted to the ground.
-Their speed becomes zero.
-If they are prone they cannot stand up.
-The creature can make a strength check equal to the DC in order to break free.

 ### Swift Quiver
 You can cast the Swift Quiver spell using a 4th level spell slot